Advocacy, Disability, Youth

 Published on14 May, 2020

-Schools are looking toward an inclusive future thanks to awareness program, ‘Different on the Outside but the Same on the Inside’.
+Schools are looking toward an inclusive future thanks to primary school inclusion program, ‘Different on the Outside but the Same on the Inside’.

 Happily, Quaden’s story appeared to land on a bright note with support flowing in from around the world.
 But Quaden’s case is one in many, and bullying for people with a disability is overwhelmingly common and debilitating.